Chestnut mushrooms or Agaricus bisporus are delicious, approachable and easy to prepare.

-If the pan is overcrowded and too many mushrooms are cooking at the same time you will start to steam them instead of fry them.
+If the pan is overcrowded and too many mushrooms are cooking at the same time the mushrooms will start to steam.
 The key is to fry in batches so that all the mushrooms brown nicely.

 Butter is really the secret ingredient here.
-The trick is to almost brown the butter before you add the mushrooms, that way you know it’s hot enough.
+The trick is to almost brown the butter before you add the mushrooms, that way you know the fat is hot.

 If you would like to know more about mushrooms, I highly recommend this book: Mushrooms Demystified by David Arora.